 One way your home equity can increase is when your home value grows due to the current real estate market.
 If the market is very good, the worth of your home will increase while the amount you owe stays the same, thus boosting the equity in your home.
 Making physical upgrades to your home in order to increase its value may have the same effect, but this generally involves a significant out of pocket expense, as well as knowledge of the housing market.

 A second way the equity in a home can increase is to pay down the loan on the house.
 Every dollar you repay is a dollar gained in equity.
 When you repay your home’s loan, then you own a larger portion of the property, so your equity in house increases.
 When there is more equity, there is more money available to access.

 Accessing equity is very important for many homeowners, as they can use it to fund different aspects of their lives.
 There are four basic ways for a homeowner to access money from the equity in a house.

 1. You can refinance your existing mortgage (a so-called cash out refinance).

 2. You can get a home equity loan.

 3. You can open a home equity line of credit (HELOC).

 4. If you are age 62 or older, you can get a reverse mortgage, and choose a disbursement option of line of credit, lump sum, monthly income, or a combination of any of the three.

-So what is a home equity in relation to reverse mortgages?
-If you’ve ever been interested in a reverse mortgage, you may have learned that reverse mortgages are loans that may convert the equity in your home into cash that you then can use however you’d like.
+So what is home equity in relation to reverse mortgages?
+If you’ve ever been interested in a reverse mortgage, you may have learned that reverse mortgages are loans that may convert the equity in your home into cash that you then can use almost any way you’d like.

 With the equity you access, you can do a lot of things, including paying off credit card debts, medical costs, and daily expenses.
 The cash from your equity will be yours to use as you’d like, and in many cases, can act as a second income stream for seniors.
 Equity can thus become one of your most valuable assets.